 All assignments must be completed by the assigned due date.
 Late and/or incomplete work will not be accepted and a grade of zero will be recorded.
 Assignments, quizzes, exams, and skills that are missed due to an unexcused absence may not be made up.
+Not all quizzes are on the schedule.
+Pop quizzes may be throughout the course and given at any time.
 See the instructor for more specific information.